 Let your patient know that they are allowed to communicate with you.
 Give them ways to let you know if they are feeling too much discomfort.
 Ask them how they are doing when they are in a position that they can respond.
 Being able to communicate how they are feeling will help a patient feel validated and it can also help you make sure they are not in extreme discomfort.

 If your patient has a great first experience and feels comfortable in your chair, you are right on track to have a happy patient.

 You can be knocking it out of the park in the first two areas, and still have a patient leave unhappy if you don’t get the payment process right.
 Make the payment process as simple as possible.
 Here are some tips to make the payment process simple:

 Patients who are upset about their dental bill typically stem from a place of dissonance, or a difference between what they were expecting and what actually happened.
 Be clear about the cost of a procedure before you perform it.

 Weave is the ideal way to build patient relationships as it essentially makes your phone system (and your office staff) smarter!
-Check out our website to learn more and find out how Weave can help put YOUR patients at ease each and every time they visit the office.
+Watch a free demo to learn more and find out how Weave can help put YOUR patients at ease each and every time they visit the office.